I’ve always loved putting pieces together to make a story; searching out clues to build out house and family histories.

 Created for her own research, these useful parish maps can be downloaded from the resources page.

 The Moated Grange (2015)

 This isn’t my book, but I supported the author, Elaine Murphy, in the research for this publication, which also features two chapters on her own ancestors.
-The book focuses on the story of south Norfolk through the owners and occupiers of one home.
+The book focuses on the story of south Norfolk through the owners and occupiers of one home over several centuries.

 Researching your World War One Ancestors (2014)

 A guide to finding out more about your First World War ancestors, written in partnership with colleagues.
 Available for purchase in Norfolk libraries and museums, or downloadable from the Norfolk Record Office website.

 Please note that this is quite an old publication now and since 2014, some websites, prices etc have changed and additional record sets have become accessible.
 That said, it could still be a useful introduction.

 Disaster, Resistance and Consequence (2014)

 Anti-vaccinators in Norwich 1882-1885: Who were they and how were they punished?

 Elizabeth's MSc dissertation.
-Elizabeth is regularly giving talks on this subject, so get in touch if you'd like to know more.
+Elizabeth has regularly given talks on this subject, so get in touch if you'd like to know more.

 As part of the project she transcribed nearly 5000 individual vaccination register entries for Norwich between 1882 and 1885.